Python:NumPy .reshape()

 3. What happens when using reshape versus resize?

-• .resize() modifies the array in-place and can change the total number of elements (either by truncating or padding with zeros).
+• .resize() modifies the array in-place, allowing changes in size by truncating or padding with zeros.

 4. How does the order parameter affect reshaping?